KaiWalter/ancientITguyBlog/func_sf_containers/part1.md

 **App Service** capability of **VNET** peering was not sufficient enough for me to fulfill these requirements back then.

-App Service Environment (aka **ASE**): back in summer 2017 instance deployment times here in West Europe were in the range ~4-6h and the monthly cost were beyond reasonable justification.
+App Service Environment (aka **ASE**): back in spring/summer 2017 instance deployment times here in West Europe were in the range ~4-6h and the monthly cost were beyond reasonable justification - [my approach is described here](https://github.com/KaiWalter/ARM-FunctionApp-in-ILBASE-SelfSignedCert).
 Additionally ASE spinned up a some VMs / resources which would not be properly untilized in a Functions only scenario.
 Maybe meanwhile it has improved with v2 - I did not check.

 But we already had **Service Fabric** running inside the virtual network -  hosting stateful services and the stateless services we could not easily bridge to back-end resources over API Management.
 So why not just squeeze Azure Functions somehow into Service Fabric?